Nadhira Al Harthy

-Nadhira Al Harthy or Nadhira Alharthy (born c.1978) is an Omani civil servant and mountaineer.
+Nadhira bint Ahmed Abdullah Al Harthy (or Alharthy; نظيرة بنت أحمد عبد الله الحارثي or الحارثية; 21 November 1977 – 30 July 2026) was an Omani civil servant and mountaineer.
 She was the second person from Oman, and the first Omani woman, to climb Mount Everest.
-She has also summitted several other eight-thousanders, including Manaslu, K2, and Nanga Parbat.
+Al Harthy also summited several other eight-thousanders, including Manaslu, K2, and Nanga Parbat.

+While traveling the world in an attempt to climb all 14 eight-thousanders, Al Harthy died as one of the victims of the 2026 Broad Peak avalanche.

-Early life
+Early and personal life

-Al Harthy was born in about 1978.
-She went to Rustaq College of Education and she has a Masters degree in geography.
-She worked for four years as a geography teacher before she became an Omani civil servant who works for Oman's Ministry of Education.
+Al Harthy was born on 21 November 1977 in Al Mudhayrib, a historic village in Al Sharqiyah.
+She was Muslim.
+She went to Rustaq College of Education, where she obtained a master's degree in geography.
+She worked for four years as a geography teacher before she became a civil servant who worked for Oman's Ministry of Education.

-In 2015, she brought a group of students to Tanzania to climb Mount Kilimanjaro as part of a project for the Ministry of Education.
+In 2015, Al Harthy brought a group of students to Tanzania to climb Mount Kilimanjaro as part of a project for the Ministry of Education.
 She tried to climb the peak, but was unable to do so because of altitude sickness.

 Climbing career

 In 2017, she set herself the goal of climbing the world's highest peak.
-She had met Khalid al-Siyabi who was the only Omani person at the time to have climbed Everest which he did seven years earlier.
-He came to the ministry where she was director of citizenship and she was inspired.
-She went to the gym each week and she started running and climbing mountains in Oman.
-In 2018 she took part in the 130km Ultra-Trail Mont Blanc.
-She did the ultra-marathon in Oman, but had to retire before she completed 100 km.
-That year she also attempted to climb Nepal's Ama Dablam, but was unsuccessful.
+She had met Khalid Al Siyabi, who was the only Omani person at the time to have climbed Everest, which he had done seven years earlier.
+He came to the ministry where she was director of citizenship, and she was inspired.
+She went to the gym each week, and began running and climbing mountains in Oman.
+In 2018, she took part in the 130km Ultra-Trail Mont Blanc, which she eventually had to drop out of after 90 kilometres due to injury.
+That year, she also attempted to climb Nepal's Ama Dablam, but was unsuccessful.
 Instead of being discouraged, the experience only strengthened her resolve to climb the world's highest peak.

-She was training under the guidance of her mentor, Khalid al-Siyabi, and for a long time her ambition to climb Everest was a secret.
+Al Harthy was training under the guidance of Al Siyabi, and for a long time, her ambition to climb Everest was a secret.
 She told her own family of the plan just two months before she set out.